 Since you're already working with Tailwind, add your affiliate pins to any relevant tribes where it's allowed to post affiliate pins.

 This is not the greatest automation.
 But once your pin is in a Tribe, it can get repinned and repinned again.
-So it's worth giving it a try.
+So it's worth trying it.

 But don't spam!